★ 5.0 Stars • 100+ Five-Star Reviews

 Task training is the core of service dog work.
 Every service dog must perform at least one specific task that directly mitigates their handler's disability.
 At Good K9 Academy, we work with you to identify the tasks that will be most beneficial for your situation and train your dog to perform them reliably under a wide range of conditions.
 Tasks are broken down into small steps and trained systematically until your dog performs them consistently, even in busy, distracting environments.

 Public access training prepares your service dog to behave appropriately in all public settings.
 This means your dog must be able to walk calmly on leash through crowded spaces, ignore food on the floor, remain calm around other dogs, lie quietly under a table at a restaurant, ride in elevators, navigate stairs, and stay focused on you despite environmental distractions.
-Public access training at Good K9 Academy takes place in real locations throughout Gaithersburg, Bethesda, Rockville, and the greater DC area so your dog is proofed in the environments they will actually encounter.
+Public access training at Good K9 Academy takes place in real locations throughout Gaithersburg, Bethesda, Rockville, and the Maryland, DC, and Virginia area so your dog is proofed in the environments they will actually encounter.

 We also train impulse control, duration commands, and handler focus to a level far beyond standard pet obedience.
 A service dog must hold a down-stay for extended periods without breaking.
 They must walk in a perfect heel through crowds without veering toward distractions.
 They must respond to their handler's commands immediately and consistently, even in novel or high-stress situations.
 This level of reliability requires hundreds of repetitions in dozens of different environments, and our training program is structured to achieve exactly that.